Letters from Lodi

 Otherwise, the primary objectives of Michael David's blending program are to produce wines that are: 1) intense, compelling yet highly accessible; and 2) reflections of consumer-friendly qualities intrinsic in grapes grown in Lodi, which is proudly displayed as the appellation on Michael David labels (note: Michael David does produce a handful of wines from appellations other than Lodi, which are duly noted on labels).

-Michael David has not only wholly embraced the sensory ramifications of Lodi's overall terroir, it has taken them all the way to the bank.
-This is precisely why all of Lodi's 800-odd growers and winery-colleagues credit the Phillips family of Michael David Winery for doing more to promulgate the Lodi appellation around the world than any other homegrown company.
+Michael David has not only wholly embraced the sensory ramifications of Lodi's overall terroir, but it has also taken them all the way to the bank.
+This is precisely why all of Lodi's 800-odd growers and winery colleagues credit the Phillips family of Michael David Winery for doing more to promulgate the Lodi appellation around the world than any other homegrown company.